martinsam/cozy-dev-docs/source/index.md

 We describe in details how map/reduce work and how we can use them, later in this tutorial.
 For now, we'll introduce `cozydb` helpers to help us creating basic views, which are probably what we will need in most cases.
 Later on this tutorial, we'll get into details about map/reduce functions to build advanced

 <aside class="notice">
-In Cozy's Data System will automatically wall views for a specific doctype, so we don't have to worry about getting documents from document types we don't want.
+Cozy's Data System will automatically wall views for a specific doctype, so we don't have to worry about getting documents from document types we don't want.
 It's also a security measure to prevent applications to access documents they're not granted access to.
 </aside>

 The easiest way to introduce the view concept is getting practical.
 We are going to do the following: